-Steele says if you want state of the art, look at Samsung's QLED, or Sony or LG's OLED (OLED and QLED are similar, but CNET tests give a slight edge to OLED).
+Steele says if you want a state-of-the-art TV, look at Samsung's QLED, or Sony or LG's OLED (OLED and QLED are similar, but CNET tests give a slight edge to OLED ).

 The OLED and QLED picture is much sharper and brighter, he said.

-Another term you may see is UHD (Ultra High Def), but that's just another term for 4K, Steele says.
+Another term you may see is UHD (ultra high definition), but that's just another term for 4K, Steele says.
 Some manufacturers are now phasing out the term UHD, and just using 4K.

 Where the deals are

-If you are looking for a great price on a great set, Best Buy has 30% off many Samsungs, including:
+If you are looking for a great price on a great set, Best Buy has 30 percent off many Samsungs, including: